JUnit 5 Introduction

 2.5 How to Run JUnit 4 Tests on the JUnit Platform?

-Just make sure that the junit-vintage-engine artifact is in your test runtime path.
-In that case, JUnit 3 and JUnit 4 tests will automatically be picked up by the JUnit Platform launcher.
+To run JUnit 4 tests on the JUnit platform, include the junit-vintage-engine artifact in your test runtime path.
+JUnit 3 and JUnit 4 tests will automatically be picked up by the JUnit Platform launcher.

 2.6 JUnit 5 Advantages